 Timber Creek Campground Overview

 Timber Creek Campground is the only campground on the west side of the park.
-Located at 8900 feet (3000 m) along the Colorado River about eight miles north of the Grand Lake entrance to Rocky Mountain National Park.
+The campground is about eight miles (13 km) north of the Grand Lake entrance to Rocky Mountain National Park.
+It sits along the Colorado River at an elevation of of 8900 feet (3000 m).
 A mountain pine beetle infestation caused most of the trees to be removed, so there is no shade at campsites.
-There is also a limit on vehicle length of no longer then 30ft allowed in Timber Creek Campground.
+Camping in a trailer or RV?
+Please be advised, this campground has a total vehicle length limit of 30 feet (9 m).
+RVs and combined vehicles and trailers that exceed this limit cannot camp in Timber Creek Campground.

 Rocky Mountain National Park has over 350 miles of hiking trails that range from flat lakeside strolls to steep mountain peak climbs.
 Visitors enjoy the park's various lake trails (Bear Lake, Cub Lake, Mills Lake), waterfall trails (Adams Falls, Alberta Falls, Ouzel Falls) and summit trails (Deer Mountain, Twin Sisters Peaks, Flattop Mountain).

 The park also offers some unforgettable scenic driving routes, including Trail Ridge Road and Old Fall River Road.
-Trail Ridge Road reaches 12,183' above sea level and is the highest continuous paved highway in the United States.
+Trail Ridge Road reaches 12,183 feet (3715 m) above sea level and is the highest continuous paved highway in the United States.
 It climbs above the park's evergreen forests to its windswept alpine tundra, where visitors enjoy sweeping panoramic views of the surrounding peaks and valleys.

 Driving along the historic Old Fall River Road is like motoring through an earlier era.
-Constructed in 1920, this steep, one-way, uphill, gravel road punctuated by switchbacks quietly leads travelers from Horseshoe Park through the park's wilderness to Fall River Pass, 11,796' above sea level.
+Constructed in 1920, this steep, one-way, uphill, gravel road punctuated by switchbacks quietly leads travelers from Horseshoe Park through the park's wilderness to Fall River Pass, 11,796 feet (3595 m) above sea level.

 Several visitor centers are located within the park, offering ranger-led activities, education and history about the park, and seasonal nighttime programs.

-Timber Creek Camgpround contains single family tent-only sites, walk-to sites, and RV sites (30ft or less) without hookups.
-There is no group camping at Rimber Creek Campground.
-If you are looking for a group site, please check Glacier Basin Camground located on the east side of the park located off of the Bear Lake Road.
+Timber Creek Camgpround contains single family tent-only sites, walk-to sites, and RV sites (30 ft/9 m or smaller in length) without hookups.
+There is no group camping at Timber Creek Campground.
+If you are looking for a group site, please check Glacier Basin Campground located on the east side of the park located off of the Bear Lake Road.
 Each campsite is equipped with a picnic table, and fire ring with grate.

 During the summer season, a dump station is located in the campground and is open for use to all campers.
 Additional dumpsters and recycling areas are scattered throughout the campground for the camper's convenience.